Five Ways Your Friend-in-Law can help you at Christmas

 3. Christmas Employment Issues

-During the Christmas period employers face a minefield of HR challenges.
-Workplace Christmas parties in particular bring up issues of conduct and discrimination.
-For example employees may misbehave, or fail to turn up the next day.
-Whatever your individual circumstances our experienced Employment Solicitors can advise you of your rights as an employer or provide representation for employees.
+During the Christmas period, employers face a minefield of HR challenges.
+Workplace Christmas parties, in particular, bring up issues of conduct and discrimination.
+For example, employees may misbehave, or fail to turn up the next day.
+Whatever your individual circumstances the experienced Employment Solicitors can advise you of your rights as an employer or provide representation for employees.

 4. Gaining Access to the Children

-Christmas can be extremely lonely and emotionally difficult time for separated parents, especially when they are not able to spend time with their children over the festive period.
-It’s therefore not surprising that we are inundated at this time of year with parents wishing to take the legal route to securing contact with their children.
+Christmas can be an extremely lonely and emotionally difficult time for separated parents.
+Especially when they are not able to spend time with their children over the festive period.
+It’s therefore not surprising that the Family team are inundated at this time of year with parents wishing to take the legal route to secure contact with their children.

-Our team of experienced Family Lawyers and Mediators are available to offer impartial advice and support to help parents compromise and come to their own arrangements on contact.
+This team of experienced Family Lawyers and Mediators are available to offer impartial advice and support to help parents compromise and come to their own arrangements on contact with the children.

 5. Writing a Will

-There’s no time quite like Christmas, with all of your loved ones opening their presents and enjoying the turkey, for realising that there’s nothing quite as important in your life as your family, and you’ll want to ensure that they are well-catered for long after you are gone.
+There’s no time quite like Christmas, with all of your loved ones opening their presents and enjoying the turkey, for realising that there’s nothing quite as important in your life as your family.
+You’ll want to ensure that they are well-catered for long after you are gone.
 So, what better time could there be to write a Will for the first time or update an existing one?

 In the absence of a Will, your assets may not automatically pass onto your loved ones as you might have presumed.
 There are all manner of potentially complicating factors, such as the possibility of you and your partner dying at the same time, or if you have children from a previous relationship.

-For further information please contact a member of our team.
+For further advice and support or for additional information please contact a member of the team.